With a Little Help from my Friends: Silversea Guests Come Together to Support Crew

 How did this fundraising effort come about?

-And as we reminisced about the friendly faces we’ve come to know over the years, Fernando mentioned all of those crew members that no one ever sees.
+And as we reminisced about the friendly faces we’ve come to know over the years, we thought of all of those crew members that no one ever sees.
 We all know the butlers, the waiters, the maître d’s, etc., but what about the people behind the scenes that get no notoriety, like the dishwashers or the laundry workers?
 So that got me thinking that this effort should be universal, following a fair system of fund allocation that is based on income, starting with the lowest tiers.
 I then researched platforms that could provide this service and I ended up selecting GoFundMe.
 As a longtime marketing person, I basically knew my way around the platform, so it was a good match.

 What I didn’t know was what the response would be.